marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 ## File management

-One essential part of an IDE, it's file management... preferably by using some kind of sidebar.
+One essential part of an IDE, it's file management... preferably by using some kind of sidebar that shows the project's files.
 And to complement that, it would be nice to have some kind of _fuzzy file opener_ that lets you open a file just by typing part of the name.
 Much like `Cmd-P` in Visual Studio Code.

-It turns out that there are also plugins for that.
+It turns out that there are also plugins for that!.

 We'll install [`NERDTree`](https://github.com/preservim/nerdtree) for file exploring and [`fzf`](https://github.com/junegunn/fzf.vim) for fuzzy file finding (think Cmd-p open file):